Written by Charlotte Nuttgens

 Try not to think on a grand scale but a collection of little tokens from a few favourite places.
 Create a mood board (Pinterest is amazing for this) with colours, accents and souvenir memories.

 Flower arranging can be used as a way to see what plants you like together.
-Be realistic; the result might not be the spitting image of a garden you saw at Chelsea Flower Show last year.
+Be realistic; the result might not be the spitting image of a garden you saw in the Flower Shows from previous years.
 Think about what is achievable and how many friends you can rope in to help.

 How soon do you want it?